 Installation Restoration Site 25 Alameda Point, Alameda, California EPA I.D.
-No. CA2170023236

-Pro operty Owner: Th is evaluation is the final Department of the Navy of ertification just prior t to site conveyance (yes or no) If f or an annual inspection, this evaluation covers the period from through Certifica ation Checklis st In Compliance Non-Compliance See Comment 1) Excavation below 4 feet approved and in accordance with a Soil Management Plan (excluding utility repair and utility maintenance).
+No. CA2170023236 Property Owner: Property Owner: This evaluation is the final Department of the Navy certification just prior t to site conveyance (yes or no) If for an annual inspection, this evaluation covers the e period from through Certific ation Checklis st In Compliance Non-Compliance See Comment Excavation below 4 feet approved and in accordance with a Soil Management Plan (excluding utility repair and utility maintenance).
 2) Major site work consisting of demolition or removal of hardscape and buildings approved and in accordance with a soil management plan.
-3) Notification of incidents/conditions inconsistent with requirements (copies attached).
-4) Any violations of these land use restrictions were reported within 10 business days of discovery and an explanation provided of those actions taken or to be taken was provided within 10 business days of notification of discovery. for he undersigned, hereby certify that the above- the period noted.
-Alternately, any known de ch deficiencies are described in the attached E ficiencies and comp leted or planned actio Pri nted Name/Signature Date nil completed form(s) to the Department of the l partment of Toxic Substances Control, and Cal Co mments:
+Notification of incidents/conditions inconsistent with requirements (copies attached).
+4) Any violations of these land use restrictions were reported within 10 business days of discovery and an explanation provided of those actions taken or to be taken was provided within 10 business days of notification of discovery.
+1 11 11 1 1.
+1

+I, the undersigned, hereby certify that the above-described land use restrictions have been complied with for the period noted.
+Alternately, any known deficiencies and completed or planned actions to address such deficiencies are described in the attached Explanation of Deficiencies.